 I most recently completed my MS in Psychological Sciences from UT Dallas, graduating with a 3.9 GPA.
-This Fall I will be starting my PhD in Clinical Psychology at UNT.
+I am currently a doctoral student in Clinical Psychology at UNT.
 As for my research, I am a published co-author in both peer-reviewed journals and in a book chapter, with several more publications upcoming.

 Then a short segment about me: I am an avid reader.
 I read the news daily and try to finish a book at least every other week.
 I ride my bike as often as Texas weather permits.
 I also play soccer and tennis.
 Finally, I love to cook, bake, and most importantly, eat.
 I have never met a carb I didn't like!
 I have invented several new cookie recipes, like hatch-lime.